(0)

 About Seychelles

 Comprised of just over one hundred islands spread across 455 square kilometres of the Indian Ocean, Seychelles holidays are the epitome of tranquillity.
-They’re said by locals to be a thousand miles from anywhere, which is a wonderful description of these tiny islands, as they are indeed a thousand miles from the African mainland, with the Indian subcontinent twice the distance in the other direction.
-So, they are ideally positioned for doing nothing except relaxing in the sun or playing in the sea at some of the most unspoiled, pristine beaches in the world.
+Said by locals to be a thousand miles from anywhere, this is a fitting description for these remote islands — a true paradise halfway between Africa and Asia.

-The largest of the Seychelles’ islands is the island of Mahe; measuring just under 68 square kilometres, it is home to 77,000 people, which is 86% of Seychelles’ total population.
-Those who are feeling adventurous can get an astounding view of the island by ascending to its tallest point, Morne Seychellois in Morne Seychellois National Park, reaching 3,000 ft high.
+The largest of the Seychelles islands is Mahe, measuring just under 68 square kilometres and home to about 77,000 people, which is 86% of the total population.
+Adventurous travellers can ascend to its tallest point, Morne Seychellois, in Morne Seychellois National Park, reaching 3,000 ft and offering panoramic island views.

-The Seychelles are also a dream come true for nature-lovers, as they are home to dolphins, ancient and giant tortoises, giant fruit bats (one of the noisiest eaters on the planet) and an array of birds, many of which can’t be seen anywhere else in the world.
-This includes the last flightless bird in the Indian Ocean, the white-throated rail, which is a younger version of the dodo.
+The Seychelles are a dream come true for nature lovers.
+These islands are home to dolphins, ancient and giant tortoises, and giant fruit bats — some of the noisiest eaters on the planet — alongside an extraordinary array of birds, many of which are found nowhere else on Earth.
+Among these is the last flightless bird in the Indian Ocean, the white-throated rail, a younger cousin of the extinct dodo.

 Interesting things to do in Seychelles